 Perhaps because hedgehogs are nocturnal, so many people only come across them at night (or not at all), there seem to be many questions asked about their physical appearance.
 Do hedgehogs have tails is one such frequently asked question.

 Hedgehogs do have tails, although they are not easy to see because of their small size.
-They are normally quite stubby and no longer than 2-3cms so consequently hardly protrude beyond a hedgehog’s rear, making them almost invisible.
+They usually are quite stubby and no longer than 2-3cms so consequently hardly protrude beyond a hedgehog’s rear, making them almost invisible.

 I will try and answer all of the questions you may have about hedgehogs’ physicality in the article.